 19 inch Cabinets

 With a new installation, the design is paramount.
-Installation is much easier if done before the office is in use so getting it right the first time is essential.
-The cable is relatively cheap compared to the labour of installing it so don’t scrimp on the number of sockets.
+Installation is much easier if done before the office is in use, so getting it right the first time is essential.
+The cable is relatively cheap compared to the labour of installing it, so don’t scrimp on the number of sockets.
 Plan for current needs as well as possible expansion.
 We also recommend using quality cable and fittings,

 Getting the cabling company back to add extra cables will be disproportionately expensive and might disrupt your operation.

-Choosing Cat5e or Cat 6 network cable
+Choosing Cat5e, Cat6, Cat7 or Cat8 network cable

 For this reason, we recommend Cat 5 Enhanced (Cat 5e) cabling for most installations.
 Cat5e cable and fittings are both cheaper.
 Cat 5E cable is thinner, more flexible and easier to work with all of which reduces cost.
 Cat 5e supports Ethernet up to 1000 Mbps or 1 Gigabit which is standard on most computers and other network equipment.

 The cost of installation mainly varies according to how difficult it is to run the cables.
 Network cables can’t run with power cables.
 If a false ceiling or floors are present, this makes installation much quicker.
 Cables can also run in plastic trunking.
 The choice of trunking is also essential as is working out the best cable runs and locations of sockets.

 A common mistake is to install cables and sockets for current needs and forget devices like printers and payment terminals